-- Specific information, such as warnings, precautions, and advice on correct use, in the package leaflet and product information addressed to patients and healthcare professionals addressed to patients and healthcare professionals; - Important advice on the medicine's packaging; - The authorised pack size the amount of medicine in a pack is chosen so to ensure that the medicine is used correctly. - The medicine's legal status the way a medicine is supplied to the patient (eg, with or without prescription) can help to minimise its risks.
+- specific information, such as warnings, precautions, and advice on correct use, in the package leaflet and SmPC addressed to patients and healthcare professionals - important advice on the medicine's packaging - the authorised pack size the amount of medicine in a pack is chosen so to ensure that the medicine is used correctly, and

+• the medicine's legal status - the way a medicine is supplied to the patient, for example, with or without prescription can help to minimise its risks.

-Together, these measures constitute routine risk minimisation measures.
+Together, these constitute routine risk minimisation measures.